Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 1. Wait for the workspace to open.
 This can take a few minutes.

-1. Open a new terminal and <code>pip3 install -r requirements.txt</code>
+1. Open a new terminal and `pip3 install -r requirements.txt`

-1. In the terminal type <code>pip3 install jupyter</code>

-1. In the terminal type <code>jupyter notebook --NotebookApp.token='' --NotebookApp.password=''</code> to start the jupyter server.

-1. Open port 8888 preview or browser

-1. Open the jupyter_notebooks directory in the jupyter webpage that has opened and click on the notebook you want to open.
+1. Open the jupyter_notebooks directory, and click on the notebook you want to open.

-1. Click the button Not Trusted and choose Trust.
+1. Click the kernel button and choose Python Environments.

-Note that the kernel says Python 3.
-It inherits from the workspace so it will be Python-3.8.12 as installed by our template.
-To confirm this you can use <code>! python --version</code> in a notebook code cell.
+Note that the kernel says Python 3.8.18 as it inherits from the workspace, so it will be Python-3.8.18 as installed by our template.
+To confirm this, you can use `! python --version` in a notebook code cell.

-## IDE Reminders
+## Cloud IDE Reminders

 To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
+1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
+2. Scroll down to the _API Key_ and click _Reveal_
 3. Copy the key
-4. In the IDE terminal, run `heroku_config`
+4. In the terminal, run `heroku_config`
 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.